 That’s where our UI/UX process begins: with the very clear objective of making sure your dashboard serves you by showing the KPIs simply and effectively.
 The dashboard is the first page, or the landing page, and tells you what is good or bad.
 The rest of the application allows you to drill down deeper into the why.

 There are three basic concepts you must include in your Dashboard.
-Comparability gives you the performance indication.
+Comparability gives you the performance indicators.
 Adding Common Sense colors and symbols provides the ability to readily observe what is good or bad in a matter of seconds.
 But if you have a very complex dashboard with an overwhelming display of information, you can easily become distracted.
-Simplicity is crucial to quickly identify performance of a key indicator.
+Simplicity is crucial to quickly identify the performance of a key indicator.
 Remember to go back to the basics and ask, what would a car dashboard show?

 Once you have the basic key items for your dashboard, what else is needed to serve users better?
 A typical BI application contains multiple views.
 Infozone designers organize them using the DAR concept: Dashboard-Analysis-Report.
 Read more about DAR.

 “The Infozone User Experience team re-designed the FCR dashboard, so our people could quickly make sense of key metrics at first glance.
-The thought process Shima and her team bring to UI and UX is highly specialized and unique.
+The thought process Shima and her team bring to UI and UX are highly specialized and unique.
 Our VP of Sales loves the report.
 It provides three levels of leadership and a quick snapshot of how the organization is performing.”– Mark Fleming, Senior Director of Field Force Automation at Sanofi.